-Add or uninstall features
+Add or hide Windows features

-- In the Search bar, search for "apps", and select Apps and features.
+In the Search bar, search for "apps" and select Apps and features.

-- Select Optional features > Add a feature.
+Select Optional features > Add a feature.

-- Select the feature you want to add, like XPS Viewer, and then select Install.
+Select the feature you want to add, like XPS Viewer, and then select Install.

 When the installation completes, the feature is listed in Apps & features.
 In Apps & features > Optional features > More Windows features, there are more features that you and your users can install.